laravel/docs/upgrade.md

 The current route is now accessed via `Route::current()` instead of `Route::getCurrentRoute()`.

+### Doctrine DBAL

+If you are using the `renameColumn` function in your migrations, you will need to add the `doctrine/dbal` dependency to your `composer.json` file.
+This package is no longer included in Laravel by default.

 ### Composer Update

 Once you have completed the changes above, you can run the `composer update` function to update your core application files!